singhluvkush286/luvkush/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [singhlavkush286@gmail.com](mailto:singhlavkush286@gmail.com)
-* 🧠  I'm learning Android Development
+* 🧠  Backend Developer .

 ### Skills